This a VST3 plug-in (on Windows/macOS). An Audio Unit version is also available for macOS.

 Mostly this is another reason to buy a Supperware Head Tracker, as for £78 you’ll have a good off-the-shelf system for listening to many kinds of VR audio.
 But also:

-- It demonstrates what the head tracker can do when it’s harnessed to a decent rendering engine (and others exist: follow the link above for a fuller list);
+- It demonstrates what the head tracker can do when it’s harnessed to a decent rendering engine (third-party plug-ins exist too: follow the link above for a fuller list);

 - It’s a serious case study for our open-source Head Tracker C++/JUCE API;

-- It’s a reasonably novel approach to spatialising technology that may end up in other things.
+- It’s a novel approach to spatialising technology that may end up in other things.

 You’ll want to download one or more of these, depending on your operating system: